sebinsua/resume/sebinsua-resume.md

 _Saffron Digital is the global, market-leading provider of connected device video, DRM, advertising and platform services.
 Saffron Digital was acquired by HTC in 2011._

-- Architect on the HTC Watch project in which I later lead a team of five developers.
+- Architect on the HTC Watch project in which I later led a team of five developers.
 Due to my early work on internationalisation and implementation of multiple payment services we were able to scale this up to 20 countries.
 - Significant input in re-engineering development process as we moved from being a startup to a larger company.
 For example: an engineer empowering company culture; Git instead of SVN; continuous integration; modern deployment tools; etc.
 - Architecture and development of a new platform based on understandings gleaned from previous services.
 Worked on service to orchestrate and configure encoders in order to run encodes in parallel on AWS.
 - A client-side application for Samsung Connected TVs and set-top boxes written in object-orientated JavaScript.